Transition-based versus State-based Reward Functions for MDPs with Value-at-Risk: SHORT-HORIZON MDP FOR INVENTORY PROBLEM

-Unlike the expected total reward criteria, the VaR optimality are not time-consistent, so the backward induction cannot be implemented directly.
-One method is the augmented-state 0-1 MDP \cite{Xu2011}, which incorporate the cumulative reward space in the state space, and brings in the threshold and reorganizes the MDP components, in order to calculate the percentile in an expectation way.
+Unlike the expected total reward, VaR are not time-consistent, so the backward induction cannot be implemented directly.
+For short-horizon MDPs, one method is the augmented-state 0-1 MDP \cite{Xu2011}, which incorporate the cumulative reward space in the state space, and brings in the threshold and reorganizes the MDP components, in order to calculate the quantile as expectation.
+The other method is to enumerate all policies to achieve the total reward CDF set, then calculate the VaR function (the infimum of the total reward CDF set).
+Here we describe and compare the two methods.